Palestinian law: Criminal law

+The Age of criminal responsibility in the Palestinian Authority-controlled West Bank is unclear.
+In Jordan, it was the age of 7 until 2014, when it was raised to 12.

 Civil law

 Civil law used the customary law in Palestine: "Urf covered disputes such as contracts, family disputes, personal injury, and land matters."

 Participatory justice

 Through the use of urf, Palestinians use alternative dispute resolution, specifically forms of participatory justice: "This system stressed conciliation, mediation, and family honour."

 Palestinian Land Law

 The Palestinian Land Law is a law that prohibits Palestinians from selling land to Jewish citizens of Israel.
 The punishment for violators is the death penalty.